by Jeffrey W. Hamilton

-C. In fact the idea of being able not to work is a strong motivator in the gambling industry.
+C. The idea of being able not to work is a strong motivator in the gambling industry.
 By contributing a small sum of money and no effort on your part, you have a chance to win enough money to quit working.

-1. Of course, they don’t mention that you have 5 times greater chance of being struck by lightening than winning the lotto – but people want to focus on the positive, “least there is a chance!”
+1. Of course, they don’t mention that you have a five-time greater chance of being struck by lightening than winning the lotto – but people want to focus on the positive, “least there is a chance!”

 D. It has become the focus of life.
 “I want to work to get enough money so I can retire.”